SparkPost/support-docs/articles/recipient-validation/getting-started-recipient-validation.md

 ### Did you mean?

 When the response contains the `did_you_mean` field, it indicates there is probably a typo in the domain of the email address.
 An example of this is "gmial.com" instead of "gmail.com".
-You can pass this correction on to your user when you integrate Recipient Validation through the API or use the corrected address if you validate a list.
+You can pass this correction on to your user when you integrate Recipient Validation through the API or use it to correct the email address in your list.

 ### Email address types